eccs-reengineering/280ZX-Turbo-ECCS/README.md

 # 280ZX-Turbo-ECCS
 JECS / NISSAN ECCS Motorola 6800 microcode pulled from 1982/1983 Datsun 280ZX ECU

-I started out trying to just tune the tables, I succeded.

-Now I've gotten interested in learning about fuel injection, microcontrollers and assembly language.

-The address locations are verified in software, and in hardware based on how the Chip Enable and Read/Write lines are configured.

 # Tuning the early ECCS system

 This information is mainly focused on the 82-83 ECUs, these tables may or may not exist in the 81.